Blaizzy/mlx-embeddings/docs/Cask-Cookbook.md

 ### Stanza: `livecheck`

-The `livecheck` stanza is used to automatically fetch the latest version of a cask from changelogs, release notes, appcasts, etc. Since the main [homebrew/cask](https://github.com/Homebrew/homebrew-cask) repository only accepts submissions for stable versions of software (and [documented exceptions](https://docs.brew.sh/Acceptable-Casks#but-there-is-no-stable-version)), this allows for verifying that the submitted version is the latest, and alerting when a newer version is available using [`brew livecheck`](Brew-Livecheck.md).
+The `livecheck` stanza is used to automatically fetch the latest version of a cask from changelogs, release notes, appcasts, etc.

 Every `livecheck` block must contain a `url`, which can be either a string or a symbol pointing to other URLs in the cask (`:url` or `:homepage`).